ThuyTTT96/ThuyTTT96.github.io/_pages/portfolio/index.md

 permalink: "/portfolio/"
 ---
 ### 1. Smart Learning: student engagement prediction based student emotions and their eye gazes.
-*My current project as a research assistant in Research Center for Computing and Multimedia Studies, Hosei University.*
+*My current project as a research assistant in Research Center for Computing and Multimedia Studies, Hosei University.
+Currently, it is under public, the code still be private.*

 The project aims to develop a system that predicts student engagement in online classes by analyzing their emotions and eye gazes.
 It was built by a three-member team.
 My role is using deep learning and machine learning technique to build face recognition for identifying student ID in class.
 I process and analyze the after-class dataset resulting in a clear explanation to stakeholders.